tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 - advances in oracle efficiency and new oracle types
 - ..

-For a market maker, the most important of these is the ability to "concentrated" liquidity.
+For a market maker, the most important of these is the ability to "concentrate" liquidity.
 What does this mean?
-In V2, one's __liquidity was uniformly distributed across all price levels__ up to infinity.
+As of V2, one's __liquidity was uniformly distributed across all price levels__, as opposed to being distributed near the prevailing price.
 In limit-order book terms, this would be equivalent to offering 1/k coins at each price level (given a maximum of K price levels).
 This is __very capital inefficient__ as most trading occurs near the prevailing market price.